 It refers to a communication channel that allows input and output interconnection between a computer program and its environment.

-On Ritchie, we use the standard input (stdin) to execute commands.
+On Ritchie, we use the standard input (stdin) to execute commands automatically.